-In today’s digital age, when everyone’s important is stored online, privacy is a growing and reasonable concern.
-The social media apps which are used by people ought to be safe.
-However, since most of the popular social media apps are owned by a single company, the safety of each of these apps is of concern.
+In today’s digital age, when all the important information of everyone is stored online, privacy is a growing and reasonable concern for everyone.
+The social media apps which are used by people should be safe.
+However, since most famous social media apps are owned by a single company, the safety of each of these apps is of concern.

-Even though Whatsapp has a great security feature of end-to-end encryption, it still belongs to the Facebook family.
+Even though Whatsapp has the great security feature of end-to-end encryption, it still belongs to the Facebook family.
 Its legal disclaimer states that Whatsapp shares information allowed by the user to the Facebook family of companies.
 The information that is shared is used by these apps to operate and customize products and services for the user and to improve the user experience within their services.
-Even though messages are secure, other data is shared with the other Facebook apps which risks the privacy of the user.
-This is why many people want to find alternative messaging apps that are more secure than Whatsapp but would be just as convenient to use.
+Even though messages are secure, other data is shared with the other Facebook apps which risk the privacy of the user.
+This is why many people wanted to find alternative messaging apps that are more secured than Whatsapp but would be just as convenient to use.

 Telegram was the first name that emerged after WhatsApp and has become a popular alternative messaging app with over 500 million users.
-It is a cloud-based app which means that it can be used on various devices and across multiple platforms without any information getting lost.
+It is a cloud-based app which means that it can be used on various devices and across multiple platforms and no information can be lost.
 It gathers much less data than Whatsapp and will not hand over whatever data it has collected to any other company.
 The app has a default end-to-end encryption over voice calls ensuring no one can listen in on your calls.